ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Get this - if you split or get cut you will need it - https://myexpertmidwife.com/products/spritz-for-bits

+- Your birth plan printed. make sure the midwife reads it and respects it

 <h2>labour</h2>

 - Don't stress too much about your ideal birth.
 You'll never know until you're in the moment, then just go with what feels right!